jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 ## Personal Interest as the Invisible Hand

+But effort alone will not lead to value-creation.
+No matter how hard a carpenter works to make an app, he will never make it better than the software developer can make it.

-But effort alone will not lead to value-creation unless the person is interested in what he is applying the effort to -- he has to be deeply interested in whatever task he is doing.
+Thus to succeed, a person must be interested in what he is applying his effort to -- **he has to be deeply interested in whatever task he is doing**.

 This is where his 'personal-interest'* comes in.
 Whatever one is interested in is a natural part of the invisible hand of his dharma or tao.